General information on collaboration

 Professor Norbert Kroo was a member of the JINR Scientific Council over a period of years.

-Denes Lajos Nagy – Director of the Research Institute detail of Particle Physics and Nuclear Physics, is a member of the Scientific Council up to present.
+Denes Lajos Nagy, Research Professor Emeritus of the Wigner Research Centre for Physics of the Hungarian Research Network (HUN-REN), is a member of the JINR Scientific Council up to present.

 - Farsang – Hungarian Maslenitsa, came to Hungary from Germany;